SpeciesFileGroup/install_taxonworks/development/ubuntu_14_04.md

-Taxonworks development environment for Ubuntu 14.04
+TaxonWorks development environment for Ubuntu 14.04
 ===================================================

 Overview
 --------
-1) Assumes a clean install of the OS.
+1. Assumes a clean install of the OS.
-2) Copy and paste each line, this is not intended to run as a shell script.
+2. Copy and paste each line, this is not intended to run as a shell script.
-3) Carefully read the instructions before each line before exectuting the line.
+3. Carefully read the instructions before each line before exectuting the line.

 Instructions
 ------------